kleene-project/klee/docs/klee_container_run.md

 > **Note**
 >
-> Manually setting jail parameters overrides the default configuration, which is to
+> Manually setting jail parameters can potentially overwrite Kleene's own configurations
-> enable `devfs(5)` (kernel's device namespace) mounts.
-Thus, it was explicitly enabled in the
+> which, for instance, is used to configure container networking.
+Tailoring container
-> previous example using `-J mount.devfs`.
+> environments with jail parameters is a powerful feature of Kleene, but use it with caution.